 In addition, there are folders containing code that depend on the programming language of your production server (e.g. php, aspx).

 The credentials pages are where you connect your social media accounts to OU Mashup.
 Each account gets its own credentials page.
-The module comes pre-loaded with one credential page for each type of social media (e.g. Facebook, Instagram), but more can be created by clicking the +New button at the top of the pages list view.
+The module comes pre-loaded with one credential page for each type of social media (e.g. Facebook, Instagram), but you can create more by clicking +New at the top of the pages list view.

 Editing credentials pages is done via page parameters (as a reminder, a page must be checked out to edit the parameters).
 There are two sections of the page parameters.